StartseiteArtikel

 Hard Krypton: What time do you go to bed now?
 How is your sleep quality?

-Wang Teng: Now I usually go to bed around 12 o'clock and can sleep until around 7 or 8 a.m.
+Wang Teng: Now I usually go to bed around 12 o'clock and can sleep until 7 or 8 o'clock in the morning.
 When I sleep well, I can sleep for 8 hours, usually 7 hours.
 My average Oura score is a little over 80, which is okay.
-After starting this business, I've read many books about sleep and know some relatively small improvements that can make my sleep quality better.
-For an adult, sleeping for more than 7 hours should be considered good.
+After starting this business, I've read many books related to sleep and know what small improvements I can make to improve my sleep quality.
+It should be quite good for an adult to sleep for more than 7 hours.

 Hard Krypton: The popularity of common sleep products in the market is relatively low.
 What do you think the difficulties are?